 Easily one of the messiest drawers is the sock and underwear drawer.
 They’re small, hard to fold, and just so easy to ball up and throw in a drawer.
 Sorry, but the time for change has come.

-This will not only keep everything in place, giving the illusion that you spent a few minutes gracefully setting them in there, but it’ll also help avoid wearing navy socks with black pants.
+This not only keeps everything neatly in place, creating the illusion that you took extra care to organize, but also helps prevent mismatched outfits, like navy socks with black pants.

 Shoes